rwx-research/captain/README.md

 Available Commands:
-  help        Help about any command upload      Upload a resource to Captain
+  help        Help about any command run         Execute a build- or test-suite upload      Upload a resource to Captain

 Flags:
   -h, --help                help for captain
+      --suite-name string   the name of the build- or test-suite

 Use "captain [command] --help" for more information about a command.
 ```